charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ## Customising the bundle install

-A number of the scenarios outlined at the start of this document involved customising  the CDK install.
+A number of the scenarios outlined at the start of this document involved customising  the **CDK** install.
 There are two main ways to do this, using overlays or editing the bundle file itself.

-Using an overlay means you can easily apply your customisation to different versions of the CDK bundle, with the possible downside that changes in the structure of  new versions of CDK may render your overlay obsolete or non-functional (depending on what exactly your overlay does).
+Using an overlay means you can easily apply your customisation to different versions of the **CDK** bundle, with the possible downside that changes in the structure of  new versions of **CDK** may render your overlay obsolete or non-functional (depending on what exactly your overlay does).

-Saving a copy of the CDK bundle file and editing that means that your customisation will always work, but of course, requires that you create a new file for each version of CDK.
+Saving a copy of the **CDK** bundle file and editing that means that your customisation will always work, but of course, requires that you create a new file for each version of **CDK**.

 Both methods are described below.